 In a perfect world, we would not be concerned about whether a cervix is effacing or not.

 In today’s birth culture, there is so much focus on when guessing when labour will begin and what to do if it doesn’t start ‘on time’.

 In some situations, having your baby earlier might be necessary.
 If you wish to avoid an induction, you may prefer to try preparing your cervix with one of these methods:

 - Sex: sperm has prostaglandins which can encourage the cervix to begin to thin.
 This method is safe unless your waters have broken or you have begun to lose your mucus plug, as it increases the risk of infection.

 - Evening primrose oil (EPO): many midwives recommend EPO as a ripening agent for the cervix.
 EPO has substances in it that your body changes into prostaglandins.
 You can take the oil orally in a capsule or rub the oil directly onto the cervix in the last few weeks of pregnancy.
 The capsules can also be placed inside the vagina at night (pop on a pad so you don’t get oil on the sheets).
 Evening primrose oil is not recommended for women who have had vaginal infections, placenta previa and other pregnancy complications.

 - Optimal fetal positioning: keeping your body in balance and in a good position encourages baby to move into a head down, tucked chin position.
-You may like to have body therapy such as massage or osteotherapy, to have your pelvis aligned and ligaments released which may be holding baby in a high position.
+You may like to have body therapy such as massage, chiropractic or osteopathy, to have your pelvis aligned and ligaments released.
+This could be a reason for your body holding baby in a high position.
 Sitting upright and walking can encourage baby into a good position and allow them to engage and encourage effacement.

 Recommended Reading: When Should A Baby Engage In Pregnancy?